sapegin/sapegin.me/src/content/blog/bower.md

 And, although it’s mandatory to fill in the `name` field, other fields are also very useful:

 - `description` and `keywords` will help users find your library through the package search interface.
 - `main` determines the main file of the package.
-Thie field can be used by automatic build tools like `grunt-bower-concat`.
+This field can be used by automatic build tools like `grunt-bower-concat`.
 - `license`—always specify a license: it tells a potential user of your package whether they can use it in their project.
 For example, the `GPL` license required that every project using it is also released with the same license, which isn’t always possible.
 - `ignore`—by default Bower will download the whole repository, which, firstly, will increase installation time, and, secondly, will add unnecessary files to the project.
 It’s best to exclude everything except the files required for the package to work (main JS file, CSS, etc.), license and README.
 - `dependencies`—all packages on which your package depends.